tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 cmp S    10 111 SSS  1  ZSPCA   Compare register(S) with register A, then set flags.
 If S=A, set Zero bit to 1.
 If S>A, Carry bit = 1.
 If S<A, Carry bit = 0.
 cpi #    11 111 110  2  Compare # to A, then set flags.
 If #=A, set Zero bit to 1.
 If #>A, Carry bit = 1.
 If #<A, Carry bit = 0.
 Conditional jumps:
-JNZ a     11 000 010 lb hb          Jump to a, if Zero bit flag is not set (equals 0).
-JZ a      11 001 010 lb hb          Jump to a, if zero bit flag is set (equals 1).
-JNC a     11 010 010 lb hb          Jump to a, if Carry bit flag is not set (equals 0).
+jz a     11 001 010  1  Jump to a, if zero bit flag is set (equals 1). jnz a    11 000 010  1  Jump to a, if Zero bit flag is not set (equals 0). jc a     11 011 010  1  Jump to a, if Carry bit flag is set (equals 1). jnc a    11 010 010  1  Jump to a, if Carry bit flag is not set (equals 0).
-JC a      11 011 010 lb hb          Jump to a, if Carry bit flag is set (equals 1).

 Logical and bitwise:
 ani #    11 100 110  2  AND # (immediate db) with register A.